Guide to Legal Intake

 [reading time]

-As legal teams face growing volumes of work—from contract reviews to compliance inquiries and internal legal requests—intake serves as the foundation for an effective matter management process.
+For in-house legal teams, intake is arguably one of the most important processes to get right.
+As legal teams face growing volumes of work - from contract reviews to compliance inquiries and internal legal requests, intake serves as the foundation for an effective matter management process.

 A well-designed intake process ensures that requests are organized, prioritized, and directed appropriately.

-the process by which legal teams receive, evaluate, and assign incoming requests, inquiries, or matters.
+In legal terms, intake refers to… the process by which legal teams receive, evaluate, and assign incoming requests, inquiries, or matters.

-At its core, intake serves as a filtering mechanism—capturing the right information upfront to ensure legal requests from internal clients are clear, actionable, and routed to the appropriate team members.
+At its core, intake serves as a filtering mechanism; capturing the right information upfront to ensure legal requests from internal clients are clear, actionable, and routed to the appropriate team members.

 Whether it’s a contract that needs review or a compliance issue that requires investigation, the intake process provides structure for what might otherwise feel chaotic or overwhelming.